Practical issues (funerals, wills, finances)

 Find out about dealing with practical issues when you know that you are dying.
 There is information about

 Most people want to make a will, to make sure that the money and possessions they leave behind go to the people they want it to.
 This is a legal document which needs to be prepared and written in the right way.
 Often it is best to pay a solicitor to help you.
 This is usually inexpensive.

 If you have already made a will, but need to update it, it is important that you do so sooner rather than later.
 Once you have made your will, tell your next of kin where you have put it.

 The guidance on drawing up a will describes the process and how to list your assets to discuss with the solicitor.
 It also lists the documents and information (bank details, insurance policies etc) that your next of kin may need to register your death.

 Financial problems can be very stressful, especially if you have been ill for a long time and have had to give up work because of your cancer.
-You may be spending more on special diets, heating or laundry.
+You might be spending more on special diets, heating or laundry.
 You may worry about how you will pay bills, your mortgage or rent, and other living expenses.